Heritage remains strong in restoration of iconic space

 The Christchurch earthquakes left Victoria Square, an important central city green space, in poor condition, unable to meet the current and future needs of the community and visitors.

-As lead designers for the project, our landscape architects have been working on a restoration plan with Otākaro Limited, the company responsible for delivering Crown-led anchor projects in the Christchurch rebuild.
-The upgraded square needs to retain the treasured qualities and character of this key public space whilst still allowing for improvements and access to the adjacent Otākaro Avon River.
+As lead designers for the project, our landscape architects worked on a restoration plan with Otākaro Limited, the company responsible for delivering Crown-led anchor projects in the Christchurch rebuild.
+The upgraded square needed to retain the treasured qualities and character of this key public space whilst still allowing for improvements and access to the adjacent Otākaro Avon River.

-Restoration works began in February and include the installation of high quality paving and seating walls, site furniture and lighting improvements.
-Construction of a punt stop/Tauranga waka, will provide a landing point for ever-popular punting activity on the Otākaro Avon River, and encourage private vessels to use the waterway once again.
-Restoration works will provide a safer and more accessible environment, setting this much-loved green space in good stead to continue serving the people of Christchurch for decades to come.
+Restoration works include the installation of high quality paving and seating walls, site furniture and lighting improvements.
+Construction of a punt stop/Tauranga waka, provides a landing point for ever-popular punting activity on the Otākaro Avon River, and encourages private vessels to use the waterway once again.
+Restoration works provide a safer and more accessible environment, setting this much-loved green space in good stead to continue serving the people of Christchurch for decades to come.

 Landscape architecture, Developed design, Detailed design, Concept design, Construction monitoring, Engagement

 Beca, ECubed, Ian Bowman, H2O Engineering

 |Awards||Finalist - Ngā Aho Award | 2019 Best of Awards - Designer's Institute of New Zealand (DINZ)|